RikamPalkar/DSA-Simplified/README.md

-# DSA Simplified - Designed by Engineers for Engineers
+# DSA Simplified - Designed by Engineers for Engineers, [YouTube Channel](https://www.youtube.com/@rikampalkar)
 Goal is not to learn each and every new framework or language out there, the goal is to get better at problem solving!
 PERIOD.
 DSA Simplified is your one-stop shop for all DSA queries!
 Here you will find implementation of all sorts of data structures and algorithms.